Applied UU Buddhism

 A small group meets for a vigorous walk, usually in the hills near UUCB.
 We are building loving community while supporting our physical and mental well-being.
-We generally meet at the church entrance, but it’s best to let Ann Harlow (510-559-3616) know if you plan to come, in case of a change of location or cancellation.
+The meeting place is announced in The Week Ahead, but it’s best to let Ann Harlow (510-559-3616) know if you plan to come, in case of a change of location or cancellation.

 Women’s Insight Meditation

 This group practices “insight” or “loving kindness” meditation in the Southeast Asian Buddhist tradition.
 Drop in or contact Lucinda Young.

 Our writing is a form of meditation.
 We spend time writing in response to a reading heard by the group at the beginning of the session.
 After we write, we are invited to read to the whole group, if we wish.
 The writing group is a place of discovery.
 Established by noted author and minister, Beth Glick-Rieman, the group continues to flourish although she has moved away.
 This group is limited in size but may have openings.
 Contact facilitator Kit Hewitt for more information.

 In order to reserve meeting space and be added to this page, any new interest group should submit an application to the Program Council convener including a mission statement, names of at least five founding members, a proposed meeting schedule, and a contact person.
 The application will be reviewed by the Program Council and a decision reported to the Scheduling Coordinator, Office Administrator, and Webmaster.